Saumya6626/INSOCIAL/README.md

 It has got notification bar for displaying the notification and update features and settings for each user.

+IMPORTANT:
+It contains some screenshot of the working of the website in png which can be viewed for reference

 ## Install dependencies for server
 ### `npm install`